-Healthcare communications systems are constantly evolving, and as more solutions and applications become available, the more important it is that your wireless network can handle the increasing workload.
+Healthcare communications systems are constantly evolving, keeping pace with healthcare information technology.
+As more solutions and applications become available, the more important it is that your wireless network can handle the increasing workload.

 Every once in a while, it’s important to conduct an audit of your current wireless network to spot any weak spots, prevent problems before they start and make sure things like your wireless access points are properly placed.
 Check with your wireless communications dealer to see if they have service and diagnostics among their offerings.

 A Bi-Directional Amplifier or Repeater to Boost Your Signal

 A bi-directional amplifier, or BDA, solution boosts the effectiveness of your cell and two-way radio coverage, even underground or in tunnels, and gets rid of “dead zones.”
 A BDA locates a wireless signal, amplifies it, and then rebroadcasts it throughout your building.